Aïnhoa Dot-Espinosa: Career

-Even tho Ainhoa was included into the national senior group in 2019 she made it to the starting five in 2022, debuting at the World Cup in Athens where the group won All-Around gold.
+Even though Ainhoa was included into the national senior group in 2019 she made it to the starting five in 2022, debuting at the World Cup in Athens where the group won All-Around gold.
 One month later, in April, they won bronze in both the All-Around and 5 hoops in Sofia.
 In June Dot and the group travelled to Pesaro, being 6th in the All-Around and 4th with 5 hoops.
 Ten days later she competed at the 2022 European Championships in Tel Aviv, where France was 6th in the All-Around, 7th in the 5 hoops final and 5th in the 3 ribbons + 2 balls' one.
 In September, Ainhoa made her World Championships debut in Sofia along Emma Delaine, Eleonore Caburet, Manelle Inaho, Ashley Julien, Lozea Vilarino and the two individuals Hélène Karbanov and Maelle Millet, taking 11th place in the All-Around.